fernandojunior/felix-ml-tools/README.md

 # felix-ml-tools

-Macgyver lib to resolver any machine learning problem.
+A lib to resolver any machine learning problem.

+Warning: Not recommended for production environment.